 When you do not feel like reconciling with your spouse over differences, when you feel lonely despite being married and staying together, when there is nothing but a sense of depression and disconnect with your partner and there is no hope for reviving the lost spark or giving them attention, the marriage can be said to be truly over.

 No, loneliness in a marriage, if continued for a long time, can lead to mental health issues.
-A marriage should be all about shared joys and contentment and you deserve to be in a happy fulfilling relationship than half-baked one defined by loneliness.
+Marriage should be all about shared joys and contentment and you deserve to be in a happy fulfilling relationship rather than a half-baked one defined by loneliness.